henrylawson/henrylawson.net/website/_posts/2015-09-05-book-review-drive.markdown

 Dan Pink's book on what motivates us, Drive, has been an insightful read.
-Having seen the [RSA Animate video on what motivates us](https://youtu.be/u6XAPnuFjJc) and his [TED talk](http://www.ted.com/talks/dan_pink_on_motivation?language=en) I have already had a small taste of what to expect.
+Having seen the [RSA Animate video on what motivates us](https://youtu.be/u6XAPnuFjJc) and his [TED talk](http://www.ted.com/talks/dan_pink_on_motivation?language=en) I already had a small taste of what to expect.
 The book solidified a lot his thoughts and research on the topic and I found it quite informative.

 His passion and interest in the topic comes out in the book and it has left me